-Student teachers should dress professionally at all times when student teaching.
+Student teachers should dress professionally at all times.
 You reflect the values of the community and the teaching profession.
 Your clothing represents your commitment to this highly valued position.
 Other educators, administrators, and community members who visit your classroom should recognize that you take this responsibility seriously.